udayshetty770/UdayaKumarShetty_NET_Training-Data/README.md

 This repository represents the technical learning journey under the guidance of **Adaptnxt Technologies Pvt.
 Ltd.**, as part of the training process supported by **Dhruv Compusoft Consultancy Pvt.
 Ltd.**
 The program provided real-world project exposure and a strong foundation in full-stack software development.
 ```

----

-Would you like me to now add a **“Project Overview”** section for the Week 4 *Student Management System* (to describe the final project professionally)?
-It will align perfectly below this main README.